 Safari

 Safari is, of course, a bit different.
 You can't manually add sites to block/allow notifications or pop-up windows.
-However, you can set Safari to act a certain way when notifications/pop-up windows are available.
-There are 2 places to modify these settings.
+However, you can set Safari to act a certain way when notifications and/or pop-up windows are available.

 Firefox